 A Timetable can be viewed as an overall grouping of classes.
 You may have a timetable for Leadership in the Workplace but this is taught on several days at different times.

 Add Classes to Timetables

 Class details can be updated individually or in bulk.
-Or if required, Classes can also be deleted as long as there are no Learners enrolled in the class.
+Classes can also be deleted as long as there are no Learners enrolled in the class.

 Add Learners to Classes

 Before enrolling Learners into classes, please ensure that a Learner Profile has already been created on Wisenet.
 If you have not done so, please see How to Add a Learner into Wisenet.

 Once they are in Wisenet, you can add them into classes individually, or in bulk according to the course offers they are in.
 Please see How to Add Learners into Classes for instructions on how to do so.

 You can also delete learners from classes if needed.